Connect an on-premises network to a Microsoft Azure virtual network

 Phase 3 (Optional): Add virtual machines

 Create the virtual machines you need in Azure.
 For more information, see Create a Windows virtual machine with the Azure portal.

 Use the following settings:

-On the Basics pane, select the same subscription and resource group as your virtual network.
-Record the user name and password in a secure location.
+On the Basics tab, select the same subscription and resource group as your virtual network.
 You will need these later to sign in to the virtual machine.
+In the Instance details section, choose the appropriate virtual machine size.
+Record the administrator account user name and password in a secure location.

-On the Settings pane, in the Storage section, select the Standard storage type and the storage account set up with your virtual network.
-In the Network section, select the name of your virtual network and the subnet for hosting virtual machines (not the GatewaySubnet).
+On the Networking tab, select the name of your virtual network and the subnet for hosting virtual machines (not the GatewaySubnet).
 Leave all other settings at their default values.

 Verify that your virtual machine is using DNS correctly by checking your internal DNS to ensure that Address (A) records were added for you new virtual machine.
 To access the Internet, your Azure virtual machines must be configured to use your on-premises network's proxy server.
 Contact your network administrator for additional configuration steps to perform on the server.